Making room for a modern elegant coffee bar

 The kitchen had a large inset pantry and a coat closet which didn’t really belong there with the main entrance for guests being on the other side of the house.
-The pantry was moved into the previous coat closet and we then ripped out the old pantry, opened the framing and created space for a beautiful arched coffee bar (scroll down for in-progress photos).
-The warmer yet more muted stain really brings out the movement in the white oak, and the black quartzite countertop and backsplash in leather finish bring a lot of texture and contrast while making the appliances disappear.
-It also echos the charcoal tone that is used in the finishes in the main kitchen.
+The pantry was moved into the previous coat closet (to the right of the original pantry) and we then ripped out the old pantry, opened the framing and created space for a beautiful arched coffee bar.

 Overall it took about four weeks with a few stop and gos along the way.
 Here are the things that made this project a little more complex: